ParalaxRus/FileManager/README.md

 5) Generated debian package should be located in the 'home' folder

-Build and test repo with cmake (if need be):
+Instructions for build and test repo with cmake:
-a) use git to checkout FileManger repo to your local machine
+1) Use git to checkout FileManger repo to your local machine
-b) Within the repo on your local mahine type:
+2) Within the repo on your local mahine type:
 mkdir build
 cd build/
 cmake ..
 cmake --build .
 ctest
-c) output executable: build/app/filemanager
+3) output executable: build/app/filemanager

 Depends on the boost 1.74 libraries